builditio/webpack/README.md

 > This template is Vue 2.0 compatible.
 For Vue 1.x use this command: `vue init webpack#1.0 my-project`

+# Inclusions

+In addition to the core capabilities from the forked version, this template extends the generator further by including many other much needed capabilities including the following;

-> Includes Vuex for shared state and Vuetify theming
+- Vuex for state management including modules
+- Vuetify theming with additional support for Stylus
+- Request-Promise for general promise capabilities
+- Provisions for micro-app architecture

 ## Documentation